jborean93/PSAccessToken/docs/en-US/Get-TokenImpersonationLevel.md

 ```

 ### -UseProcessToken
-Get the token user for the current process security context rather than the current thread impersonation context.
+Get the token impersonation level for the current process security context rather than the current thread impersonation context.

 ```yaml
 Type: SwitchParameter